thirdweb-dev/typescript-sdk/docs/sdk.tokenerc1155contract.mintto.md

 ## Remarks

-Mint an NFT with a specified supply to a specified wallet.
+Mint an NFT with a limited supply to a specified wallet.

 ## Example